mapmeld/NaNoWriMo/README.md

 I wrote a short story, about 800 words long, while I was wrapping up Code for America.
 I left it alone for a while, but there were a lot of gaps and backstory which could be filled in.
 I wrote a longer outline during late October, and decided that if I wrote 1,500 words per line of the outline, I would be in the clear.
-I'm averaging about half of that?
+I'm averaging about half of that... essentially I should complete one section of the outline per day, but instead I finish two.

+The story is about a paranormal researcher trying to solve a case by being clever and using a somewhat flawed concept of the scientific method.

 # How is NaNoWriMo?